DAS-coin/Nanode21/README.md

 * Number of delegators
 * Custom info about the node and the server
 * Basic Nano value information
+* QR Code for Node and Donation accounts

 ## Installation